Skip to main content

 StillLas Vegas40Closure

-The largest notice was filed by The Mirage Casino-Hotel at its Las Vegas facility, reporting 3,350 affected workers.
+The most significant filing came from The Mirage Casino-Hotel at its Las Vegas facility, reporting 3,350 affected workers.
 LLC Las Vegas followed with 3,350 workers.

 Trend & Outlook